oroinc/documentation/user/back-office/reports-segments/filters.rst

 The following sections provide a detailed explanation of the filters with examples for different operators.

 .. image:: /user/img/reports/filters_1.png
+   :alt: Illustrating the usage of AND/OR operators with the options under the Filters section

 .. _user-guide--business-intelligence--filters-field-conditions: